BackwoodsBoomtree/MCD43C4_VIs/README.md

 ## Description

 This code is originally designed to work with [MCD43C4 v006](https://lpdaac.usgs.gov/products/mcd43c4v006/) surface reflectance data, which has a daily temporal resolution.
 However, it can be adapted and changed slightly to work with other MODIS products.
-The code currently supports the calculation of EVI, NDVI, NIRv, and LSWI.
+The code currently supports the calculation of EVI, NDVI, NIRv, and LSWI, and can also be used to grid Red and NIR bands.

 ## Workflow